OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 6. See about a chained conversion.
 Enter new unit of 100 watt bulb = 0.1 kWh.
 Now convert 3 BTU to 100 watt bulb.
 3 BTU is 2843.45 Megajoules = 10236.42 kWh = 102364.23 100 watt bulb.
 This assumes that the package can do reverse conversions (gave Megajoule to kWh above); if not, need to give reverse and note.
 If that works, see if can take 102364.23 100 watt bulb into BTU (3 BTU).
 7. Another chained conversion.
 Enter 4 new units: 1 kWh = 0.11 US$, 1 BTU = 13 CAN$, 1 US$ = 0.87 Euro and 1 CAN$ = 1.2 Euro.
 Ask to convert 123 kWh and 3 BTU into Euro.
 123 kWh = 13.53 US$ = 11.77 Euro and 3 BTU = 39 CAN$ = 46.80 Euro for a total of 58.57 Euro.
 Getting the final Euro probably assumes arithmetic is allowed (per test above).
 8. Example of multiple paths & what happens if package really smart.
 Also, how stop some conversions.
+9. See [CO2 conversions](https://www.epa.gov/energy/greenhouse-gases-equivalencies-calculator-calculations-and-references) to do example to CO2.

 ## Groups